-Net Position is classified in the following three components:
+Net position is classified in the following three components:

-- Net investment in capital assets This component consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any debt that is attributable to the acquisition, construction or improvement of those assets. - Restricted Consists of net position with constraints placed on their use by either creditors, grantors, contributors, laws or regulations of other governments, or constraints imposed by law through constitutional or enabling legislation of the state. - Unrestricted Consists of net position that does not meet the definition of net investments in capital assets or restricted.
+Net Investment in Capital Assets - Consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any debt that is attributable to the acquisition, construction, or improvement of those assets.

+Restricted - Consists of net position with constraints placed on their use by either creditors, grantors, contributors, laws or regulations of other governments, or constraints imposed by law through constitutional or enabling legislation of the state.

+Unrestricted - Consists of net position that does not meet the definition of net investments in capital assets or restricted.

-J. Restricted Resources
+J. RESTRICTED RESOURCES